Skip to main content

 info

-For Raspberry Pis with 1gb or less memory, it's recommended to use the 32-bit (rpi32) version of the image.
-64-bit (rpi64) causes too high memory usage in some situations.
+It is recommended to use the 32-bit (rpi32) version of the image, 64-bit (rpi64) caused too high memory usage in some situations and is no longer provided.

 Download RatOS